YAZ64MT/PlayerModelManager/thunderstore/README.md

 # PlayerModelManager for Majora's Mask: Recompiled

-**This mod is not considered stable.
-In particular, there is currently a memory corruption bug.
-Use at your own risk.**

 This is an API mod for Majora's Mask: Recompiled that simplifies Link model replacement and adds a menu that lets the user swap  between models for each form as well as equipment.